 According to the study, the real estate adjacent to the mobile home communities appreciated significantly and at a similar rate to comparable real estate not located adjacent to any manufactured homes.
 The study also concluded neither private appraisers nor local officials differentiated between properties located next to manufactured homes and those properties located in other areas when determining valuation levels.

 The pattern that emerges is one in which the value of comparable residential homes whether factory or site built depends largely on location and maintenance.
 Appraisers don’t evaluate homes differently because of the manner in which they were constructed.
 A manufactured home that is taken care of will retain its value and increase substantially in value over a comparable site built home that is not well maintained.

-If you are looking at mobile homes for sale in Jackson or mobile homes for sale in Willis, you can rest assured that you will have the same home ownership advantages as those looking at traditional construction.
+If you are looking at mobile homes for sale in Jackson, you can rest assured that you will have the same home ownership advantages as those looking at traditional construction.
 It is a myth that a home built in a factory and transported to its set up location is automatically less valuable than one built onsite.
 The type of home you choose should be based on what works for you and your family’s financial situation and current lifestyle.

 For helpful information about our Michigan manufactured homes and their property value, contact our team at HomeFirst Certified today.